Bainbridge Island Voice Teachers

 Peter Spencer

 Peter Spencer is Seattle’s premier fingerpicking guitarist.
 A founder of the Fast Folk Songwriters’ Cooperative in Greenwich Village, NYC, the recordings he made there in the ’80s are now in the permanent collection of the Smithsonian.
 He has released six albums off original songs, a blues concert album, and an album of instrumental Christmas music for solo guitar.
-He also teaches at Dusty Strings and the Seattle Guitar Store.
+He teaches a wide range of styles and abilities and is accepting new students.

 Classical Training with Rock and Roll Repertoire